 - Dig in!

-Earth Day is fun to celebrate with your kids because it empowers them to protect our planet and its animal inhabitants.
-One year my sons and I brainstormed ideas for Earth Day and decided to start composting our food waste.
-Each person in the U.S. throws away about 1,200 pounds of organic garbage each year, needlessly filling up our overflowing landfills.
-This organic garbage can become rich nutrient-filled compost to be used in our gardens.
-Plants love it, and it helps them grow bigger, stronger, and healthier.
-Plus, composting is easy to do and makes you feel good about helping the earth.
-Here's how we did it:
+An ideal age-appropriate activity for them is to start a compost for your family’s food waste.
+Each person in the US throws away about 1,200 pounds of organic garbage each year, needlessly filling up our already overflowing landfills.
+Instead of being tossed, this organic garbage could be turned into rich, nutrient-filled compost to be used in our gardens.
+Plants love it because it helps them grow bigger, stronger, and healthier.
+Plus, composting is easy to do and makes kids feel good about helping the earth.

-- We bought a large compost bin at Home Depot and put it in a shady spot in our yard.
+- Buy a large compost bin at a store such as Home Depot and put it in a shady spot in your yard.

-- We added grass clippings, leaves, and food scraps (fruits, vegetables, egg shells, coffee grounds, and tea bags are great but milk and meat are a no-no)!
+- Add grass clippings, leaves, and food scraps (fruits, vegetables, egg shells, coffee grounds, and tea bags are great but milk and meat are a no-no).

-- We watered our compost to keep it damp but not wet (dry material does not compost well).
+- Water the compost to keep it damp but not wet (dry materials don’t compost well).

-- We added some large red worms (bought at the bait shop) to speed up the composting process.
+- Add some large red worms (bought at a bait shop) to speed up the composting process.

-6. When the materials had broken down into rich compost, we moved it into our garden to help our plants flourish.
+- When the materials break down into rich compost, move it into the garden so your plants flourish.

 4. Create Marble Paintings